Anne Helen Petersen

 Anne Helen Petersen is an American writer and journalist.
-She worked as a Senior Culture Writer for BuzzFeed until August 2020, when she began writing full-time for her newsletter "Culture Study" on Substack.
+She worked as a Senior Culture Writer for BuzzFeed until August 2020, when she began writing full-time for her newsletter "Culture Study."
 Petersen has also been published in the opinion section of The New York Times.

 Early life and education

 A native of Lewiston, Idaho, Petersen first graduated from Whitman College in 2003 with a BA in Rhetoric and Film Studies.
-She then completed an MA in English from the University of Oregon in 2007, and a PhD in media studies in 2011 from the University of Texas at Austin where she studied the history of the gossip industry.
+She then completed an MA in English from the University of Oregon in 2007, and a PhD in media studies in 2011 from the University of Texas at Austin, where she studied the history of the gossip industry.

 Career

 While a visiting professor at Whitman College, Petersen began writing about popular culture topics for online news and entertainment sites (including the Scandals of Classic Hollywood series at the Hairpin) and found that she enjoyed non-academic writing.
 In May 2014 she moved to New York to write for BuzzFeed News.

 In 2014, she published her first piece for BuzzFeed, "Jennifer Lawrence and the History of Cool Girls."
 She also authored her first book, the non-fiction Scandals of Classic Hollywood, based on her Hairpin series.
 Informed by her scholarship, she continued to write about celebrities throughout her time at BuzzFeed and BuzzFeed News, including Adam Driver, Keira Knightley, Taylor Kitsch, Charlize Theron, Justin Timberlake, Kate Hudson, Margot Robbie, Jennifer Aniston, and Kim Kardashian.
 In 2017, Petersen wrote a piece about actor Armie Hammer, "Ten Long Years of Trying to Make Armie Hammer Happen", analyzing Hammer's star image from 2007 to 2017.
 The article became controversial and provoked criticism and backlash from Hammer, film industry figures, and other journalists.
 Subsequently, Petersen received online harassment.